iamromulan/quectel-rgmii-toolkit/README.md

 > :warning: Your modem must already be connected to the internet for this to install
 ### Installation:
-Open up the toolkit main menu and press 4 to enter the Tailscale menu
+Open up the toolkit main menu and **press 4** to enter the Tailscale menu

 ![Toolkit](https://github.com/iamromulan/quectel-rgmii-configuration-notes/blob/main/images/tailscalemenu.png?raw=true)

 **Press 1, wait for it to install.
-This is a very large file for the system so give it some time.
-Once done and it says tailscaled is started press 2 to configure it.**
+This is a very large file for the system so give it some time.**

+**Once done and it says Tailscale installed successfully press 2/enter to configure it.**

 ![Toolkit](https://github.com/iamromulan/quectel-rgmii-configuration-notes/blob/main/images/tailscaleconfig.png?raw=true)

+If you want to, enable the Tailscale Web UI on port 8088 for configuration from the browser later by **pressing 1/enter**.

+To do it in the toolkit:
 First time connecting you'll be given a link to login with
- - Press 1 to just connect only.
+ - Press 3 to just connect only.
- - Press 2 to connect and enable SSH access (remote command line) over tailscale.
+ - Press 4 to connect and enable SSH access (remote command line) over tailscale.
- - Press 3 to reconnect with SSH off while connected with SSH on
+ - Press 5 to reconnect with SSH off while connected with SSH on
- - Press 4 to disconnect
+ - Press 6 to disconnect
- - Press 5 to Logout
+ - Press 7 to Logout

-**Important**

-**You will want to go to your Tailscale DNS settings at https://login.tailscale.com/admin/dns and turn on Override local DNS and add a DNS provider to avoid loosing internet connectivity on your modem.**

-This happens because the Tailscale binary creates  `/etc/reslov.conf` to override the modems DNS to use the one from your Tailnet instead.
-If you don't have a public DNS you won't be able to use the internet.
-I use Cloudflare and Google.
-I will add an option to the Toolkit to connect with DNS off later, its on the hit list.

 That's it!
 From another device running tailscale you should be able to access your modem through the IP assigned to it by your tailnet.
 To access SSH from another device on the tailnet, open a terminal/command prompt and type